HackShare/banner-snippets/README.md

 js: assets/js/main.js

 # USAGE

+Copy the file contents into your ~/.atom snippets.cson file.

 To use start with a blank HTML document and start typing the size required and tab/enter to fill out code.